gorarakelyan/metaseq/docs/training.md

 Press Ctrl+C to exit
 ```

-Open your browser and navigate to `http://127.0.0.1:43800/metrics` to visualize and explore tracked metrics.
+Open your browser and navigate to `http://127.0.0.1:43800/runs` to explore tracked runs.
 *Depending on the setup host and port can be different.*

-Select metrics to explore from the top left dropdown `+ Metrics` and click `Search`
+Navigate to "Metrics Explorer" and select metrics to explore from the top left dropdown `+ Metrics` and click `Search`

 ![Metrics Explorer](https://user-images.githubusercontent.com/13848158/173548887-6bce3a9b-c9b0-4e3c-bac7-0ed9be4e5e97.png)